 If your move is to a new home far away, requiring a long distance move, dispose of all perishables.
 You may also want to find a new home for your plants especially if you're moving to another state or to another country.

 Again, ask your movers about plants and how best to pack them if they agree to move them to your new home.
 You should also be aware of rules about moving to a new state.
-Often when I move, I take my plants with me in my car which means I can ensure they're packed properly and get to my new home without too many problems.
+Often when we move, we take my plants with me in my car which means we can ensure they're packed properly and get to my new home without too many problems.

 Items of High Value